 Reversing Underlying conditions

 Rather than focus on the wound, we actually reverse the underlying conditions that interfere with wound healing.
-This is a markedly wound care different approach to treating non-healing wounds that patients experience before finding Encompass HealthCare & Wound Medicine.
+This is a markedly wound care different approach to treating non-healing wounds that patients experience before finding Encompass Healthcare and Wound Medicine.
 That’s why we say that “we heal from the inside out.”
-Our Medical Director Dr. Bruce Ruben takes all of the patient’s physical, mental and lifestyle factors into consideration before we create an individualized treatment plan.
+Our Medical Director Dr. Bruce Ruben takes all of the patient’s physical, mental, and lifestyle factors into consideration before we create an individualized treatment plan.